wp-plugins/contextual-related-posts/readme.txt

 = Translations =
 Contextual Related Posts is now on Transifex ready for translation courtesy the <a href="http://wp-translations.org/translators-wp-translations/">WP Translations</a>.
 WP-Translations is the place where you will find a number of WordPress amazing Plugins and Themes to make them available in your home language.
 In exchange you will receive credit for your work and will certainly make part of the WP community history in your country.

-If you're a translator, do consider joining the Wp Translations team.

-Visit <a href="https://www.transifex.com/projects/p/contextual-related-posts/">Contextual Related Posts on Transifex</a>.
+If you're a translator, do consider joining the Wp Translations team and translate <a href="https://www.transifex.com/projects/p/contextual-related-posts/">Contextual Related Posts on Transifex</a>.

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.1.0 =
-* New multisite support; Thumbnails no longer need timthumb; HTTPS support for thumbnails; filters for mySQL query;
+* Separate cache for feeds; Deprecated timthumb; Bug fixes and new features;
 Check the Changelog for a full list of changes.

 == Changelog ==

+= 2.1.0 =
+* New: Separate cache for related posts added to feeds.
+Prevents conflict with the cache for normal related posts
+* New: Timthumb has been deprecated
+* New: Setting "Related posts should be newer than:" to 0 to disable limiting posts by age
+* New: Filters `crp_posts_match`, `crp_posts_now_date`, `crp_posts_from_date` to modify the WHERE clause
+* Modified: `thumb_timthumb`, `thumb_timthumb_q` and `filter` attributes for the function `crp_get_the_post_thumbnail` have been deprecated.
+If you're using this function, an entry will be created for the deprecated log
+* Modified: Reset default thumbnail URL location to plugin default if the field is blank or only contains `/default.png`
+* Modified: Meta-box will no longer be displayed on non-public post types
+* Modified: For first image, the plugin will attempt to seek the correct thumbnail size if available
+* Fixed: Author link was incorrectly displayed multiple times in the list when Show Author was enabled
+* Fixed: WP Notice Errors when using the Widget via the Customizer menu in WordPress
+* Fixed: Incorrect thumbnail was pulled on attachment pages

 = 2.0.1 =
 * Fixed: Clear Cache button which broke in 2.0.0